Isabella (1825 ship): Career

-Isabella sailed from Blackwall on 30 October for the Colombia via the Sandwich Islands.
+Isabella sailed from Blackwall on 30 October for the Columbia via the Sandwich Islands.
 On 3 May 1830, she wrecked on the Columbia bar.
 There was no loss of life; the crew arrived at Fort Vancouver.
 As it turned out, Isabella was stranded but had not sunk.
 The HBC factor at Fort Vancouver sent Ryan and his men to salvage what of her cargo and stores they could.
-They finally abandoned her on 24 May.
+They finally abandoned her on 24 May 1830.
 They reached Fort Vancouver again on 4 June.
 The news was published in England in April 1831.

 Post script

 In 1986, researchers thought fisherman Daryl Hughes of Chinook had discovered the wreck of Isabella.
 It was later determined that the remains were those of the 1879 wreck SS Great Republic, not Isabella.